Wightslayer/WindTurbineBirdDetector/README.md

 To retrain a pretrained model, first download the trained weights with the yolor/scripts/get_pretrain.sh script and place the weights in a new 'pretrained_weights' folder.

 Next, we need to get a custom dataset.
 For bird detection, I annotated some images with Roboflow.
 This dataset can be downloaded here: https://app.roboflow.com/wightslayer/wind-turbine-bird-detection
+Make sure that Yolo v5 PyTorch is selected before downloading the zip.

 Place this dataset inside a folder.
 For example, create a 'custom_dataset' folder next to the yolo folder.
 You need to adjust the data.yaml file to correctly refer to the train and validation split.
 In our case:
 - train: ../custom_dataset/train/images